Don’t miss these romantic movies about older couples!

 Emily is an American widow occupying a posh apartment she can no longer afford.
 Donald is an Irish loner who lives off the land in a makeshift cabin and wants nothing more than to be left in peace.

-When his home is threatened by real estate developers, Emily believes she has found her new cause.
-But she gets more than she bargained for when romance blossoms.
+When real estate developers threaten his home, Emily believes she has found her new cause.
+But she gets more than she bargained for when romance blossoms

 A sweet, predictable rom-com.